-ZHdK – Zürcher Hochschule der Künste is one of the most prominent art schools in Europe, thanks to the quality of its program, but also to its impressive means of production.
+ZHdK – Zürcher Hochschule der Künste is one of the most prominent art schools in Europe, thanks to its program’s quality and its impressive means of production.

-The new building, place where several art disciplines converge, also reflects a today’s condition: filled with surveillance cameras, it embodies an extensive glossary of security terms and protocols – from electronic access control to terrorist attack prevention – that imbues the daily life within the institution.
+The new building is where several art disciplines converge.
+Yet, curiously it expresses some paradoxes of the contemporary world: filled with surveillance cameras, it embodies an extensive glossary of security terms and protocols – from electronic access control to terrorist attack training prevention – that imbues the daily life within the institution.

 What is the purpose of an art school today?
-In which extent the institution is submitted to the capital rules?
+To which extent is the institution submitted to the capital rules?

-In the installation several speakers are hidden in specific spots of the building (in front of elevators, stairs, cafes, passage corridors, etc.) in order to question and transform its nature: the school becomes a commercial center.
+In the installation, several speakers are hidden in specific spots of the building (in front of elevators, stairs, cafes, passage corridors, etc.) to question its nature: through sound, the school becomes a commercial centre.